Daniel-GS-prog/MySQL-Python-MongoDB/README.md

 ## Project Description

-The purpuse of this project is to build a python application to intereact with both MySql and MongoDB dabatases, as a final project for the module "Applied Databases" within the Higher Diploma in Data Analytics in GMIT.
+The purpuse of this project is to build a python application to intereact with both MySql and MongoDB dabatases.
+You won't be able to see it functioning as for that you will need the databases, but you can see the functionalities and logic.
 <br>

 ## Technologies